by Betsy A. McLane

 Hernandez’s resume includes stints as Chief Financial Officer and Corporate Secretary for US Medical Instruments Inc., and Chairman of the Board and Chief Executive Officer of Financial Data Solutions, Inc., and he has been a Director of HSBC Financial Corporation Limited since April 2007.
 At Avid he brings to bear not only his corporate expertise but, as his official bio states, “his focus and passion [is] to advance technology initiatives that specifically enable the active collaboration and connection between individuals, teams and businesses.”
 In this book, that mission includes rallying the entertainment industries to work together to overcome the hurdles – induced by rapid technological change – that can undermine creative storytelling.

 The first third of The Storytellers Dilemma offers a summary introduction of technological and market developments that have drastically altered how media is made, distributed and consumed in the 21st century.
 Those who follow those developments, and those whose work is shaped by them, know this saga well.
-The dramatic changes brought by digital technologies in image capture, editing, recording, sound design, visual effects — every aspect of movie making — are day-to-day realities for everyone working in post-production.
+The dramatic changes brought by digital technologies in image capture, animation videos, editing, recording, sound design, visual effects – every aspect of movie making – are day-to-day realities for everyone working in post-production.
+Video storytelling is not exclusive to the film industry, but a big part of marketing firms that incorporates the elements of storytelling in animation commercials and other video technologies.

 Aided by what must be an extensive team of researchers, the author documents this “dizzying rate of change” with statistics and numerous graphics.
 These are among the most valuable parts of the book.
 Some are credited to respected industry analytic sources, others are visualizations of Hernandez’s own ideas.
 Examples of the former include an image that makes clear the rates of time it took for various communications platforms to be adopted by 50 million people: the telephone, patented in 1876, 75 years; television, first in American homes in 1947, 13 years; Facebook offered on campus in 2004, 3.5 years; and the Angry Birds game, which came to Apple iOS in 2009, 35 days.